CHulshof/Orthotimer_algorithm/README.md

 % Ends here

 - firstMax_lastMin			-> First index should be a MaxIdx and last index should be a MinIdx

+ADDITIONAL INFORMATION

+We developed a script to combine wearing time of multiple sensors of one patient/participant.
+This script can be useful when a patient/participant has for example multiple pairs of footwear.

+Please feel free to contact us for more information: s.exterkate@podotherapeut.nl or c.m.hulshof@amsterdamumc.nl.

 REFERENCE